viamrobotics/docs/docs/fleet/fragments.md

 ---
-title: "Use Fragments to Configure a Fleet of Machines"
+title: "Configuration Fragments"
-linkTitle: "Configure a Fleet"
+linkTitle: "Fragments"
 weight: 40
 type: "docs"
 description: Use fragments to configure many machines at the same time.